dscodeongit/myorderbook/README.md

   3. Orcer Cancel
   4. Order fill (Trade)

-Upon receiving the incoming data, it will process it and update the order book accordingly.
+Upon receiving the incoming data, it processes it and update the order book accordingly.
+After processing each message, it prints the order book to console.